 When it's time to start painting, we recommend hand-brushing the paint onto the siding, rather than spraying or rolling the paint.
 Because cedar is so porous, it requires more paint to ensure full coverage, and this is most often achieved by hand-brushing.

-Is your once-gorgeous cedar siding is looking drab, weathered, or damaged?
+Is your once-gorgeous cedar siding looking drab, weathered, or damaged?
 Are you just looking to give your home's exterior a facelift?
 Painting your cedar siding is a creative way to add beauty to your home's exterior.
 While the prepping process for painting cedar is vigorous, it's also necessary to ensure excellent adhesion and a pristine finish.
-Just know that even if you do everything right, painting weathered wood won't last as long as if it had been painted when new.
-That said, with the right preparation and techniques, you can create a beautiful exterior.
 Tackle your cedar painting project today to restore your home's classic exterior to its former glory, and enjoy the beauty and benefits of your cedar siding for years to come.